OffBroadway/flippydrive/README.md

 #### It will have have the following specs and features:
 - No-solder internal install into the original Disc Drive slot
-- Load Games from SD Card
+- Load games from SD Card
 - Experimental loading over WiFi (RPi / PC / NAS)
-- No Software Patching required (Games can run Stock)
+- No software patching required (Games can run Stock)
-- Built-in Game Selection without using Swiss (Based on [cubeboot](https://github.com/OffBroadway/cubeboot))
+- Compatible with [Cubeboot](https://github.com/OffBroadway/cubeboot) menu patcher
-- Also Support for loading Games with Swiss
+- Also support for loading games with Swiss
 - Uses commodity RP2040+ESP32 parts making a shortage unlikely
-- Original Nintendo Disc Drivers are not destroyed to get connectors
+- Original Nintendo disc drivers are not destroyed to get connectors
-- Keep your original Disc Drive installed and play physical Discs
+- Keep your original disc drive installed and play physical discs

 #### Upcoming Features
+- Backup your own games at speed using the disc drive
 - Bluetooth Controller support
 - USB Game Controller support
 - Configuration webapp in Chrome using BLE